 THE PRODUCTION OF SALT

 Salt is currently mass produced by evaporation of sea water or brine from other sources, such as brine wells and salt lakes, and by mining rock salt called halite.
 Another method of extraction of salt from underground beds is by solution mining, using water.
-In this form of mining, the salt reaches the surface as brine which is then turned into salt crystals by evaporation.
+When the salt reaches the surface as brine it is then turned into salt crystals by evaporation.

 Natural, unprocessed salt in the form of sea salt or rock salt, often sold as ‘sel gris’ meaning grey salt because of its colour, should always be used in the kitchen and at the table as it is more likely to contain the much needed trace minerals and clays.
-Processed, refined table salt is almost pure sodium chloride, apart from additives to bleach it and make it run freely.
+Processed, refined table salt should be avoided as it contains chemical additives to bleach it and make it run freely.

 - Degenerative diseases